Narcissistic Personality Disorder Treatments

 - Strengthening interpersonal skills: Supportive therapy can assist individuals in improving their interpersonal relationships.
 This may involve learning active listening, empathy, and understanding others’ perspectives, fostering healthier and more balanced connections.

 Supportive therapy alone may not be sufficient for treating NPD.
-Depending on the severity of the condition, other therapeutic approaches such as cognitive-behavioral therapy (CBT), psychodynamic therapy, or group therapy may also be beneficial.
+Depending on how serious the condition is, other treatments may help.
+These include cognitive-behavioral therapy (CBT), psychodynamic therapy, or group therapy.
 Individualized treatment plans should be developed with a qualified mental health professional specializing in personality disorders.

 Narcissistic Personality Disorder Specialists